 Visit the CITL Training and Development Support System to view our current offerings and enroll in a class.

 Summer is typically the time of year that Academic Technologies gears-up for the annual new computer deployment process.
-RU faculty and staff receive a fresh computer on a four-five year rotational basis.
-Academic Technologies keeps track of who needs an updated computer and begins the process in early June, then continues straight through to the beginning of the semester, or beyond if need be.
+Process begins in early June, then continues straight through to the beginning of the semester, or beyond if need be.

 Beginning in mid-May, email notifications are sent to all users who are slated to receive a new computer.
 Included in the email are directions about how to enroll in a deployment session and how to prepare for the deployment process.

 Radford University prides itself in providing state-of-the-art technology in the classroom.
 Individual and group training sessions offer an overview of available campus technologies, demonstration of use, and methods for instruction.
 Examples of learnng opportunities include:

 - iPad Technologies – topics include how to set security settings, organize apps, use keyboard shortcuts, display wirelessly in a classroom, use whiteboard apps, and grade Brightspace assignments

 - Multimedia Classroom Technologies – demonstration and tips on using classroom equipment including touch panel, podium, microphones, document camera, etc.